ShepherdOrg/shepherd-legacy-obsolete/agent/src/feature-deploy/README.md

 * Adds time-to-live-hours label (ttl-hours) to all deployment documents.
 This is processed by delete-expired-resources.sh, which is initiated after each update of the environment.

-* Adjust domain name labels, which are processed by Route53 sync logic.
-Removes any top-level domain labels, and changes the subdomain label so that the feature name will be used in the subdomain name, with or without environment prefix.

 * Changes replica specification of Deployment type docs to 1.

 * Adjusts configmap names, volumes, and references from deployments to maintain internal consistency.